Paloja2017/UFC-Report-in-Power-BI/README.md

 https://www.ufc.com/events
 These where the main sources of project data

-- Their extraction and purification
+- Data extraction and purification
+I have used WebScrapper to extract and then ETL was performed with Power Query to clean the data
 - Data residency in One Drive for Business
 - Building the data model
 - Building calculations and formulas in DAX